condinoaljoseph/passport-appoinment-schedule-notifier/README.md

 Notifies me when there is an available appointment schedule for passport on DFA regional office.

 ## Setting up
 Make sure you have nodejs installed on your computer.
+Clone the repository.
+Then...

 ```bash
 npm i